 International students, please note: If you have an F-1 visa, you are only eligible to enroll in the full-time MSW program (F-1 visas require full time student status.)
 Non-F-1 visa holders, who do not need an I-20 document for their status (e.g. H-1 and E-1), are eligible for the part time MSW program.

 Test of English as a Foreign Language (TOEFL)

 The California State University system requires that foreign applicants demonstrate English language competency if they have not attended a secondary level (or higher) educational institution where English is the principal language of instruction for a least three years.

 Most frequently, students document English language competence via results on the Test of English as a Foreign Language (TOEFL).
 This test is available in three scoring formats: paper-based, computer-based, and Internet-based.

 CSU minimum scores for each TOEFL format are provided below:

-The MSW program accepts applications on a rolling basis; applications are reviewed as they are received.
+The MSW program has a priority deadline of March 30th.
+However, the program accepts applications on a rolling basis; applications are reviewed as they are received.
 This means the earlier you submit your completed application, the more likely you are to be accepted into the program track (2 or 3 year) and concentration (children, youth, and families or behavior health) you prefer.
 Applications are currently being accepted!